Cost saving tips for renovating on a budget

 There’s no better reward and satisfaction than taking a step back at the end of a renovation to admire your hard work.
 Whether you’re looking to update a few features or plan on stripping an old room down and creating something from the ground up, read on for our top cost saving tips whilst renovating.

 Your renovation on a tight budget

-Improving the aesthetics and functionality of your home will require money to be spent so it’s important to prioritize where to spend your money.
-You want it done properly so instead of spreading your funds across two or three areas in your home, consider putting all of your available funds into one space that needs the most work, and that you and your family will get the most out of.
+Improving the aesthetics and functionality of your home will require money to be spent so it’s important to prioritise where to spend your money.
+You want it done properly so instead of spreading your funds across two or three areas in your home, consider putting all of your available funds into one space that needs the most work and that you and your family will get the most out of.
 To start off, use our budget planner calculator to see what extra money you have to put towards your renovation.